varletjs/varlet/packages/varlet-ui/src/tabs/docs/en-US.md

 ### Enable Scroll

 Start scrolling automatically when the number of tabs is `more than four`.
-Click the Tab to scroll automatically to the center of the viewport
+Click the Tab to scroll automatically to the center of the viewport.

 ```html
 <var-tabs